YJPL/film-storyboards/_posts/2018-11-12-indesign-storyboard-templates.md

 _Looking for something else?_

 _Check, there are many more <span style="color: #3366ff;"><a style="color: #3366ff;" href="https://gumroad.com/storyboards">film treatment and storyboard templates available in the shop</a> </span>for Adobe InDesign, Apple Keynote, Apple Pages as well as free blank PDF templates for different film ratios._

 ***

-###### idml format is compatible with ALL InDesign versions since legacy CS4 up to the current InDesign CC 2021.
+###### idml format is compatible with ALL InDesign versions since legacy CS4 up to the latest InDesign Creative Cloud version.[Get this InDesign storyboard template for 2.39:1 films](https://gum.co/MMph)